ForestAdmin/forestadmin-experimental/packages/rpc-agent/README.md

 ### Case 2 using RPC datasource inside RPC agent

-You combine data source before using it on the gateway.
-In this exemple you don't use group agent on several places, only on the user agent.
-Here there is no need to use `markCollectionsAsRpc`, like below:
+You should combine the data sources before using them on the gateway.
+In this example, you only use the group agent in the user agent, not in multiple places.
+Therefore, there is no need to use `markCollectionsAsRpc`, as shown below:

 ```javascript
 /* define user agent and use group agent as a RPC data source